I Saw Mommy Kissing Santa Claus (film)

-I Saw Mommy Kissing Santa Claus is a 2001 made-for-TV family film, based on the classic holiday song of the same name.
+I Saw Mommy Kissing Santa Claus is a 2001 family television film, based on the classic holiday song of the same name.
 The movie's tagline was "Christmas is coming, and Santa's a dirty rat."

-The film was directed by Craig Clyde, who had a cameo appearance as Major Titanium, and stars Corbin Bernsen and Connie Selleca.
-I Saw Mommy Kissing Santa Claus first aired December 9, 2001, on the PAX Network where it aired until 2007.
+The film was directed by John Shepphird, and stars Connie Selleca, Corbin Bernsen, and Dylan and Cole Sprouse, with Sonny Carl Davis and Eric Jacobs in supporting roles.
+I Saw Mommy Kissing Santa Claus first aired December 9, 2001, on Pax TV, where it aired until 2007.
 As of 2008, it is shown in the 25 Days of Christmas programming block on Freeform.

-The film is one of Sellecca's final performances before her retirement from acting.
-She didn't act again until The Wild Stallion in 2009.

 Plot

-Young Justin Carver (Dylan and Cole Sprouse) is having Thanksgiving dinner with his family, only for it to end with the news that his best friend Bobby's (Eric Jacobs) bickering parents are finally deciding to divorce.
-When he overhears his own parents, Stephanie and David Carver (Connie Sellecca and Corbin Bernsen) having a heated argument, Justin retreats to his bedroom.
+Young Justin Carver is having Thanksgiving dinner with his family, only for it to end with the news that his best friend Bobby's bickering parents are finally deciding to divorce.
+When he overhears his own parents, Stephanie and David Carver having a heated argument, Justin retreats to his bedroom.
 A few minutes later, Justin peeks downstairs, only to see his mother Stephanie locked in a warm, romantic embrace with none other than Santa Claus (his father in a Santa suit).
 He takes a photo, shows it to Bobby the next day, and then sends it to Mrs. Claus.
 Fooled by Bobby's own situation with his parents, Justin jumps to the conclusion that his mother is having an affair with Santa.
 So he decides to behave as badly as possible in an attempt to prevent Santa from coming to his house on Christmas Eve night for him to make off with Justin's mother.

 The resulting hi-jinks include Justin setting traps and throwing snowballs at a street Santa, and even getting himself in trouble at school.
 Then, on Christmas Eve, Justin's mother receives a letter from the post office.
 Inside is the photo, which didn't get sent.
 In the end, Justin finds out that Santa was his father, apologizes, and gets the toy he wanted from the real Santa.